herbeck/LeakyVaccine/README.md

 `prev` = prevalence  (prevalence of viremic individuals)
 `lambda = beta * c * prev`
 `risk` = risk multiplier
-`epsilon` = per-exposure vaccine efficacy; the vaccine-induced reduction in the risk of HIV infection from a single exposure
+`epsilon` = per-exposure (i.e. per-contact) vaccine efficacy; the vaccine-induced reduction in the risk of HIV infection from a single exposure

 The model's basic equations are: